KailaniBailey/IBM-Cybersecurity-Analyst-Professional-Certificate/Course 1: Introduction to Cybersecurity Tools & Cyberattacks/Week 2: Cybersecurity Threats/README.md

 - Activity: Explore the IBM X-Force Threat Intelligence Index
 - **Practice Assignment:** Practice Quiz: Types of Actors and Their Motives
 ## Malware and Ransomware
+- What is Malware?
+Let's Hear the Hacker's Viewpoint
+- What is Ransomware?
+- Reading: Malware Types
+- How to Prevent Malware Attacks
+- Reading: Malware Detection with Rootkit Hunters
+- [Optional] **Hands-on Lab:** Malware Scan Using Rkhunter
+- **Practice Assignment:** Practice Quiz: Malware and Ransomware
 ## Social Engineering
 ## Module 2 Summary, Graded Quiz, and Glossary